 The College's historic main campus in Astoria, on a hillside overlooking the magnificent Columbia River, has undergone extensive redevelopment to provide state-of-the-art laboratories and classrooms, full-accessibility, and inviting, student-centered learning spaces.
 Columbia Hall houses the Bookstore, cafe, student classrooms, modern science labs, Student Services, and a community meeting room.
-A voterapproved \$16 million redevelopment project will open in spring of 2017.
-When completed, Patriot Hall will feature a new gymnasium, classrooms, and indoor running track.
+Patriot Hall opened Summer 2017 and features a new gymnasium, classrooms, and indoor running track.